Home » Posts tagged 'mass surveillance' (Page 13)

 New Study Shows Mass Surveillance Breeds Meekness, Fear and Self-Censorship

-newly published study from Oxford’s Jon Penney provides empirical evidence for a key argument long made by privacy advocates: that the mere existence of a surveillance state breeds fear and conformity and stifles free expression.
-Reporting on the study, the Washington Post this morning described this phenomenon: “If we think that authorities are watching our online actions, we might stop visiting certain websites or not say certain things just to avoid seeming suspicious.”
+New Study Shows Mass Surveillance Breeds Meekness, Fear and Self-Censorship A newly published study from Oxford’s Jon Penney provides empirical evidence for a key argument long made by privacy advocates: that the mere existence of a surveillance state breeds fear and conformity and stifles free expression.
+Reporting on the study, the Washington Post this morning described this phenomenon: “If we think that […]

 One Nation Under Surveillance – U.S. Government Pushed Tech Companies to Hand Over Source Code

-Our founding fathers studied power structures over the millennia and knew exactly what they were doing when solidifying the Bill of Rights into the U.S. Constitution.
-All it took was a couple hundred years, an extraordinarily ignorant and apathetic American public, and a major terror attack to roll back this multi-generational gift.
+One Nation Under Surveillance – U.S. Government Pushed Tech Companies to Hand Over Source Code Our founding fathers studied power structures over the millennia and knew exactly what they were doing when solidifying the Bill of Rights into the U.S. Constitution.
+All it took was a couple hundred years, an extraordinarily ignorant and apathetic American […]

 Chilling Effect’ of Mass Surveillance Is Silencing Dissent Online, Study Says